-Navigating the Meat Counterby Amylee Amos MS, RDN, IFMCPNutrition
+Navigating the Meat Counterby Amylee Amos PhD, RDN, IFMCPNutrition

 Similar to the convoluted egg aisle of the grocery store, navigating the meat counter is battle of nomenclature and seemingly endless option.
 Not only do you have all of the different cuts to choose from, you’ve also got organic, all-natural, grass-fed, grain-fed, grass-fed and grain finished.
 In some stores there’s even color coded numbers, ranging from one to five.
 Where’s the health savvy shopper to start?

 The beef industry is arguably the most corrupt industry of our modern world (I’ll pause for the emails of industry backlash to flood my inbox).
 When you shop for beef, you are coming head to head with the worst of capitalism and corporate greed.
 And your purchase is your vote.
 There are so many factors to consider as you meander past the meat cases: political, environmental, ethical, nutritional.
 For the purpose of this article, I’m going to focus on what the different options of meat mean in terms of their nutritional composition and impact on health.
 I should point out though, that in some cases, it’s impossible to separate the nutritional quality of meat from the animal’s living conditions, so there may be some crossover there.
 Here’s the basics that you need to know when looking at beef options.